keith-kurak/pico-8-codemash-2023/exercises/01-moving-sprites.md

 ## How to code it
 ### 1. Make a sprite
 The second tab in the IDE is the sprite editor.
 It's pretty WYSIWYG.
+Make it something fun that you might want to animate later.
+A person!
+An octopus!
+A toaster!
+Be creative!
 ### 2. Code it
 No special instructions here, just paste this in.
 ```